davidhu34/Algorithm_Final_STA/README.md

-lib/           |Library needed for this program, e.g. openMP. res/           |Resources needed for this program, such as images. src/           |Source code, grouped into modules. src/main/      |Main module, should contain only main function. src/util/      |Utility module, can be used by other modules. src/cir/       |Circuit module, contain parser and circuits elements. src/ana/       |Analyzer module, contain anything about STA algo.
+lib/           |Library needed for this program, e.g. openMP. res/           |Resources needed for this program, such as images. src/           |Source code, grouped into modules. src/main/      |Main module, should contain only main function and utilities don't need to be tested. src/util/      |Utility module, can be used by other modules. src/cir/       |Circuit module, contain parser and circuits elements. src/ana/       |Analyzer module, contain anything about STA algo.